feather-design-system/feather-design-system/docs/Components/Autocomplete/README.md

 It is expected that your `results` and `value` will be Objects (or an Array of Objects) that have the display text you wish to use available as a property.
 You can configure which property you want to use as display text by setting the `text-prop` property to the name of the object property you want to use.

-For example if you objects is:
+For example if your objects are structured like the following:

 ```js
 const results = [